kircherlab/hemoMIPs/README.md

 ### Coverage analysis and variant calling

 Coverage differences between MIPs are handled by down sampling regions of excessive coverage.
 Variants are genotyped using GATK (McKenna et al., 2010) UnifiedGenotyper (v3.4-46) in combination with IndelRealigner (v3.2-2).
 Alternatively, GATK v4.0.4.0 HaplotypeCaller is used in gVCF mode in combination with CombineGVCFs and GenotypeGVCFs.
-The gvcf output files are provided in the report output folder for further sample specific information.
+The gvcf output files are provided in the `output/dataset/mapping/gvcf/` output folder for further sample specific information.

 The hemophilia datasets perform similar when run either with the GATK3 or GATK4 workflow.
 However, in low quality genotype calls the performance might vary and a different call set might be obtained.
 In a reanalysis performed on one of the hemophilia sequencing experiments, the sample specific genotype agreement is above 0.99 (36 different out of 64,308 genotype calls) between the two GATK versions, with high agreement in associated genotype qualities.
 We therefore choose GATK4 as the standard setting for the workflow as this versions maintains support, is 50x faster and easier to upgrade.